-As Herschel Grammar School follows Slough Consortium’s schedule for Year 7 place allocation, parents are advised to consult this key dates document to ensure your child is registered in time for the 11 Plus exam.
+As Herschel Grammar School follows Slough Consortium’s schedule for Year 7 place allocation, parents are advised to consult the ‘Key Dates’ document to ensure their child is registered in time for the 11 Plus exam.

 The Herschel Grammar School 11+ exam consists of two individual papers, each lasting approximately 60-65 minutes.
 The papers across all schools in the Slough Consortium are the same and cover a mixture of questions that test Verbal Reasoning, Non-Verbal Reasoning and Numerical Reasoning.

 Parents will receive their child’s exam results online in October, before the deadline for submission of the CAF.
 All results are fully age standardised.

 How to Prepare for the Herschel Grammar School 11 Plus Exam?

 While it’s understandable that some children are nervous about the idea of sitting the 11 Plus exam, with the right study plan, it needn’t cause any undue anxiety.
 Similarly, as a parent you might be worried about your child in the tests, but our parents’ guide to the 11 Plus should allay any fears.

 Don’t leave your child’s 11 Plus preparation until the last minute; set aside time daily for your child to revise.
 It’s a good idea to introduce practice exam papers into your child’s study routine early on, as these will give them a clearer idea of the structure of the exam.
 Ensure that your child takes our practice papers under timed conditions, as this will get them used to answering questions quickly and under pressure.